PoonLab/sup/README.md

     - Note: `parse-sam.r` takes about 5 hours on Rei for a 200MB SAM file.
   - `sample_S.R` draws samples of sequences from the uncertainty matrices (S) in `parsed-covid`.
 These sequences can then be fed into [pangolin](https://github.com/cov-lineages/pangolin) using the codes found in `shell_commands.txt`
     - TODO: streamline the analisys so that I don't need to switch between R and terminal.
-  - `pangolineages.r` analyses output from the
+  - `pangolineages.r` analyses output from pangolin, especially with respect to variance.